 Usage of Tripod:

-Shooting in manual mode:
+Shooting in Manual Mode:

 And if you want to boss this business of professional photography, you need to learn all those.
 Because a machine lacks all those humane aspects, necessary for a perfect click.
 A photographer’s identity lies in this handling of the camera.
 This manual mode gives you much more control over the game and you can create a world of your own.

-Usage of a wide-angle in close:
+Usage of a Wide-Angle in Close:

 Pulling out the wide-angle and step back can be a basic method.
 Instead of doing that, you can also choose a wide-angle focal length, then get in close to something in the foreground.
 This will make you a pro.